 Reduction of CFUs reduces the potential susceptibility of the dry eye patient to bacterial conjunctivitis and keratitis.
 The reduction in CFUs may also assist in improving the clinical symptoms of dry eye disease by reducing the production of certain bacterial lipases that are thought to hydrolyse meibomian gland lipids.

-Albietz and Lenton also reported that the application of antibacterial Leptospermum sp honey (Manuka) was associated with signficant clinical improvements in dry eye and meibomian gland dysfunction.
+Albietz and Lenton also reported that the application of medical grade Leptospermum spp honey (Manuka) was associated with signficant clinical improvements in dry eye and meibomian gland dysfunction.
 The only adverse effects noted with the use of Optimel Manuka+ Forte Eye Gel in the eye are stinging and redness.
 No serious adverse effects are noted.
 It is recommended that the use of the Optimel Manuka+ Forte Eye Gel be initially managed under the supervision of an eye care practitioner.